jeffreykegler/hoonlint/misc/whitespace.md

 ```

 Every jogging-1 hoon is considered kingside.
+A jogging-1 hoon should consist of,
+in lexical order:

+* Its rune.

+* A one-stop horizontal gap.

+* A kingside jogging.
-The base column location
+  The base column of its jogs
-for the jogs of a jogging-1 hoon is one stop greater than its anchor column.

-* The jogging of a jogging-1 hoon
-should start on the rune line,
-and be tightly joined.
-The jogging should consist entirely of kingside jogs.
-This implies that the TISTIS should be indented one stop
-more than the anchor column.
+  should be 2 stops after the anchor column.

-* For the vertical gap before the TISTIS,
+* A vertical gap.
-the inter-comment column location should be the anchor
+  Its inter-comment column should be the anchor column.
-column, and the pre-comment column location should be undefined.
+  Its pre-comment column should be undefined.

-* The tail of a jogging-1 hoon should be
-should be one vertical gap after the TISTIS,
+* A TISTIS,
+  indented one stop more than the anchor column.

+* A vertical gap.
-and its column location should be the anchor column.
+  Its inter-comment column should be the anchor column.
+  Its pre-comment column should be undefined.

+* A tail, starting at the anchor column.

 # Battery hoons